Changing Object's Shape

 In our example, we have created a new shape that is filled with a gray color.
 The rest of the segments formed a second shape.

 Now, let's go to another example.
 We start with the same two ovals.
-But in this case, we'll move the tool from the middle of one oval to the middle of the second oval.
+But in this case, we'll draw with the tool from the middle of one oval to the middle of the second oval.

-Note that when we move the tool it draws a temporary line.
-This line indicates areas visited by the cursor which might be affected by the tool.
+Note that a temporary line indicates areas visited by the cursor which might be affected by the tool.
 When we cross a path segment with the line, we tell the program to remove this segment and merge the areas the segment separates.

 The Fusion Tool Modes